statelyai/xstate/docs/guides/context.md

 ## Action Order

 Custom actions are always executed with regard to the _next state_ in the transition.
-When a state transition has `assign(...)` actions, those actions are always batched and computed _first_, to determine the next state.
-This is because a state is a combination of the finite state and the extended state (context).
+When a state transition has `assign(...)` actions, those actions are always batched and computed _first_ to determine the next state.
+This is because a state combines the finite state and the extended state (context).

 For example, in this counter machine, the custom actions will not work as expected: